 Forensic psychology is the study of criminal psychology in the context of the criminal justice system.
 For you to gain a better understanding of the overall definition, it is useful to separate out the two different terms.

-This term forensic is derived from the Latin word forensis, which related to an open or public forum.
+This term forensic is derived from the Latin word forensis, which relates to an open or public forum.
 In layman’s terms, forensics is a way to describe the application of scientific theory and practice to be able to establish when and how a crime was committed.

 You may well have first encountered forensic psychology through watching TV shows, such as Silent Witness, CSI and Cracker.
-Many people assume from watching these programs that forensic psychologists deal only with high-profile and extreme crimes.
-Whereas the definition of this subject area is much broader and involving.
+Many people assume from watching these programmes that forensic psychologists deal only with high-profile and extreme crimes, but the definition of this subject area is much broader and involving.

 A significant part of the role of a forensic psychologist involves contributing to policy and research.
 In fact, psychologists working in the field of forensics may choose to focus on continued academic research rather than actual practice.

-To become a forensic psychologist, you will need to have an aptitude for science and ability to solve problems.
-If you wish to pursue this as a career will first need to complete a psychology degree accredited by the British Psychological Society.
+To become a forensic psychologist, you will need to have an aptitude for science and the ability to solve problems.
+If you wish to pursue this as a career, you’ll first need to complete a psychology degree accredited by the British Psychological Society.

-If you become employed as a forensic psychologist, you would likely work for the prison service, although forensic psychologists also work within probation services, the police service and the NHS.
+If you become employed as a forensic psychologist, you would likely work for the prison service, although forensic psychologists also work within probation services, the police service, and the NHS.

-Oxbridge Home Learning offers Forensic Psychology Level 3 as a distance learning course.
+Here at Oxbridge, we offer Forensic Psychology Level 3 as a distance learning course.
 This course would be ideal preparation for further study in this subject area.
 It would also be an excellent way to further your knowledge of criminal behaviour and legal practices.